 • Janssen does not recommend the use of TALVEY in a manner that is inconsistent with the approved labeling.

-• Neurotoxicity, including immune effector cell-associated neurotoxicity syndrome (ICANS), has been reported as an adverse event (AE) in the MonumenTAL-1, MonumenTAL-2, TRIMM-2, and RedirecTT-1 studies.1-6
+• Neurotoxicity, including immune effector cell-associated neurotoxicity syndrome (ICANS), has been reported as an adverse event (AE) in the MonumenTAL-1, MonumenTAL-2, TRIMM-2, and RedirecTT-1 studies.1-5

-• Chari et al (2024)10 published the clinical management of AEs in patients with RRMM treated with TALVEY in the MonumenTAL-1 study.
-ICANS events were reported in the weekly (QW), once every other week (Q2W), and T-cell redirection (TCR) cohorts.
+• Chari et al (2024)8 published the clinical management of AEs in patients with RRMM treated with TALVEY in the MonumenTAL-1 study.
+ICANS events were reported in the QW, Q2W, and TCR cohorts.

-• Schinke et al (2023)1 presented the incidence of neurotoxic events from the MonumenTAL-1 study at a median follow-up of 18.8 months for the 0.4 mg/kg subcutaneous (SC) QW cohort, 12.7 months for the 0.8 mg/kg SC Q2W cohort, and 14.8 months for the prior TCR–exposed cohort.
+• Schinke et al (2023)6 presented the incidence of neurotoxic events from the MonumenTAL-1 study at a median follow-up of 18.8 months for the 0.4 mg/kg SC QW cohort, 12.7 months for the 0.8 mg/kg SC Q2W cohort, and 14.8 months for the prior TCR–exposed cohort.

-• Per protocol, neurological toxicities included, but were not limited to, speech disorders, convulsions, and disturbances in consciousness, confusion, disorientation, or coordination, and balance disorders.
-Management of ICANS has been detailed in Table: MonumenTAL-1 Study Part 3 - Guidelines for the Management of ICANS.
+• Per protocol, neurological toxicities included, but were not restricted to, speech disorders, convulsions, and disturbances in consciousness, confusion, disorientation, or coordination, and ataxia/balance disorders.
 Neurotoxicity apart from ICANS were managed per institutional guidelines.
-Dose delay was required in the event of neurotoxicity.7
+Dose delays were the primary method for managing neurotoxic AEs in the phase 2 portion of the MonumenTAL-1 study protocol.10

-• MonumenTAL-2 (MMY1004) is an ongoing, phase 1b, multi-arm, open-label study evaluating TALVEY in combination with other anticancer therapies in patients with multiple myeloma (MM).
+• MonumenTAL-2 is an ongoing, phase 1b, multi-arm, open-label study evaluating TALVEY in combination with other anticancer therapies in patients with multiple myeloma (MM).11,12

-• Cohort E is evaluating the safety and efficacy of TALVEY + pomalidomide in 35 patients with RRMM.6,12
+• Cohort E is evaluating the safety and efficacy of TALVEY + pomalidomide in 35 patients with RRMM.11

-• RedirecTT-1 (MMY1003) is an ongoing, open-label, phase 1b/2 study evaluating the safety and efficacy of TALVEY and TECVAYLI® (teclistamab-cqyv) in patients with RRMM.14-16
+• RedirecTT-1 is an ongoing, open-label, phase 1b/2 study evaluating the safety and efficacy of TALVEY and TECVAYLI® (teclistamab-cqyv) in patients with RRMM.13,14

-• TRIMM-2 (MMY1002) is an ongoing, phase 1b, multicohort open-label study evaluating the efficacy and safety of DARZALEX FASPRO® (daratumumab hyaluronidase) regimens in combination with TECVAYLI or TALVEY with or without pomalidomide in patients with RRMM.2,18,19
+• TRIMM-2 is an ongoing, phase 1b, multicohort open-label study evaluating the efficacy and safety of DARZALEX FASPRO® (daratumumab hyaluronidase) regimens in combination with TECVAYLI or TALVEY with or without pomalidomide in patients with RRMM.1,4

 • Other relevant literature has been identified in addition to the data summarized above:

-• Nursing and advance practice practitioner’s considerations for management of ICANS.20
+• Nursing and advance practice practitioner’s considerations for management of ICANS.15

 PRODUCT LABELING